Fidi/Server-Status/README.md

      service serverstatus start

-But you might want to consider to add ServerStatus to your autostart programs so that der system status can be monitored right after your system started.
+But you might want to consider to add ServerStatus to your autostart programs so that your systems status can be monitored right after your system started.

 **Note**:
 With the latest changes, ServerStatus will require _root_ privileges to run.